 2.5.
 Does InChI support the whole Periodic System?

 Yes.
-The current release of InChI Software supports chemical elements from 1 (hydrogen) to 112 (copernicium, which is the last element currently recognised by IUPAC).
+The current release of InChI Software supports chemical elements from 1 (hydrogen) to 118 (oganesson, which is the last element currently recognised by IUPAC).

 2.6.
 What Is InChI not designed for?